Stowford Rise Community Centre, Sidmouth - the new prestige venue for FolkWeek social dances.

 Unfortunately, the striking south-facing front facade of Siberian Larch cladding can only be seen once you have arrived at the entrance.
 If you didn't know exactly where the building was, you'd miss it.
 From the main A3052 it is largely hidden behind an earth bank.
 Postcode = EX10 9YL.

-Early usage was not encouraging, probably because of location and high rental charges.
-Daytime usage has increased to a reasonable level.
-As of 2012, evening usage remains low.
+Overall usage in its first few years of operation has not been encouraging, probably because of location and high rental charges.
+Daytime usage has increased to a modest level.
+As of 2013, evening usage remains low.

 Needless to say, local councils and councillors took a leading role in the project, and with Sidmouth's 'lunatic' councillor claiming (as is usual) most of the credit.